A Final Picture from the Family Saga, “The Bird that Sang in Color”

 Posted by in The Art in "The Bird that Sang in Color" | 0 comments

-Throughout The Bird that Sang in Color, Donna encourages her brother, Vincent to live by society’s conventions.
-She assumes that because he is single, childless, and works mostly menial jobs, he can’t possibly be happy.
-She fails to
+Throughout The Bird That Sang in Color, Donna encourages her brother Vincent to live according to society’s conventions.
+She assumes that because he is single, childless, and works mostly menial jobs, he cannot possibly be happy.
+What she fails

 Read more